-- (a) A personal foul (blocking) after a fair-catch signal is enforced from the spot of the foul; - (b) A foul for fair-catch interference is enforced from the spot of the foul; - (c) A foul for interference with the opportunity to make a catch is enforced from the spot of the foul; - (d) A foul for an invalid fair catch signal is enforced from the spot of the foul; - (e) A foul for intentionally forming an illegal wedge, whether during the free kick or during the return, is enforced from the spot of the foul; - (f) For a free kick out of bounds, see Section 2, Article 3; - (g) For a free kick illegally touched, see Section 2, Article 4; or - (h) Double fouls are enforced according to the customary rules.
+- (a) A personal foul (blocking) after a fair-catch signal is enforced from the spot of the foul; - (b) A foul for fair-catch interference is enforced from the spot of the foul; - (c) A foul for interference with the opportunity to make a catch is enforced from the spot of the foul; - (d) A foul for an invalid fair catch signal is enforced from the spot of the foul; - (e) A foul for an illegal double-team block, or an illegal wedge block, during the kick that does not occur in the receiving team's end zone, is enforced from the spot of the foul; - (f) For a free kick out of bounds, see Section 2, Article 3; - (g) For a free kick illegally touched, see Section 2, Article 4; or - (h) Double fouls are enforced according to the customary rules.
 See 14-5.